Last week I was in London for an interview, I passed the first round, and I’ll be back there on the 3rd of December for the last round.

 Coleman’s was a Hobbesian, paranoid vision, replacing ‘utopia’ with a mean, pinched model where Bromley or Bromsgrove were the highest we could ever hope for, and beyond that lay dystopia.
 People could not be trusted to move around in open, unfenced, flowing spaces without robbing or harming each other.
 Housing was best if introverted, heavily gated and defended.
 Estate dweller was wolf to estate dweller.

-- For a while I’ve had a poster up in my room by an artist who I couldn’t remember, the other day Natalie Bradbury reminded me that it’s Bryony Jackson, who incidentally has an exhibition on at Nexus.
+- For a while I’ve had a poster up in my room by an artist whose name I couldn’t remember, the other day Natalie Bradbury reminded me that it’s Bryony Jackson, who incidentally has an exhibition on at Nexus.

 Without sounding too dramatic, you don’t want to live in a world where there isn’t ice cream vans at the end of the day.
 It would be a shame.
 There’d be a tremendous guilt in me if they were gone.
 You know, if you suddenly realise that they’re gone for good while you’re sat there staring at a freezer, thinking,